Starwaster/ModuleRCSFX/ModuleRCSFX/Readme_MRCSFX.txt

 CHANGELOG
 v3.5
-*Fix enable/disable
+*Fix enable/disable functionality.
-*Fix non-PROPELLANT RCS
+*Fix non-PROPELLANT RCS.
 *Change how thrust scaling works: now thrust is scaled by thrusterPower correctly (I trust), and precision mode is always "10% thrust" rather than varying based on placement.
 *Made rotatation/linear restrictions toggleable in the VAB.